stpettersens/dwm/README.md

 * Modkey + w changes desktop wallpaper using feh --fill-bg --randomize ~/Pictures/wallpaper

 ![alt dwm](screenshot.png)

-Remember to install feh, librewolf, alacritty and picom or take it out of .xinitrc and .xsession.

-FreeBSD:
-`(doas) pkg install feh librewolf alacritty picom`

-OpenBSD:
-`(doas) pkg_add feh librewolf alacritty picom`

-Ubuntu:
-`(sudo) apt install feh alacritty picom`

 On Ubuntu, you can use the [AppImage version of LibreWolf](https://librewolf.net/installation/linux).

 Set the path to your wallpapers directory in set_wallpaper.
-Remember to copy .xinitrc and .xsession to your home folder (~).

 To use brave browser rather than librewolf, run the following command before building with gmake/make:
 > `patch config.h < brave.diff`

+Running make/gmake install will also copy .xinitrc and .xsession to your home folder (~).

 # DWM
 DWM is my favorite window manager by far due to its simplicity, portability, and low resource usage.
 However, it requires a decent amount of tweaking if you want to be able to use it for standard tasks.
 That's what I've aimed to do here, creating a user-friendly environment and memorable keybinds.